FRANCIS: Fast Reaction Algorithms for Network Coordination In Switches: Related work

 \section{Related work}

-\textbf{Clock synchronization.} Clock synchronization is important for many data center applications.
-The state-of-the-art commercial solution is Precision Time Protocol (PTP)~\cite{PTP}, which can provide sub-microsecond-level clock precision.
-DTP~\cite{lee2016globally} achieves $\sim 100ns$ precision by sending messages in the physical layer every few microseconds.
-A recent proposal, Huygens~\cite{geng2018exploiting}, uses Support Vector Machines to estimate propagation times and provides clock synchronization to within 100 nanoseconds.
-However, these synchronization solutions will suffer up to 100s of $\mu s$ time-uncertainty when data centers are faced with variety of failures.
-Sundial~\cite{Sundial} achieves $\approx100$ns clock synchronization under various kinds of failures.
-But it incurs high time uncertainty under multiple failures.
+\textbf{Clock synchronization.} The last decade has witnessed research efforts such as DTP~\cite{lee2016globally}, Huygens~\cite{geng2018exploiting}, and DPTP~\cite{dptp} optimizing against the synchronization precision.
+These works, however, do not take into account network failures which, if not handled timely, lead to magnitudes higher time uncertainty bound.
+While Precision Time Protocol (PTP)~\cite{PTP} and Sundial~\cite{Sundial} design heuristic algorithms to handle failures (which \sysname outperforms), \sysname is not tied to any specific algorithm but enables incorporation of more advanced protocols.
 Recently, Nafaji and Wei proposed an orthogonal technique that minimizes the local drift rate~\cite{Graham}.
-Indeed, such method would reduce the \texttt{max\_drift\_rate} (see \ref{eq:epsilon}) and improve the uncertainty bound for \sysname as well.
+Indeed, such a method reduces \texttt{max\_drift\_rate} (see Eq.~\ref{eq:epsilon}) and improves the uncertainty bound for \sysname as well.

-\textbf{Source routed multicast.} Multicast is a critical networking task for a wide range of applications.
-Source-routed multicast solutions achieve better scalability without requiring to store large multicast trees inside switches' SRAM.
-Elmo~\cite{Elmo} and Orca~\cite{orca} encode the multicast trees as a set of multicast rules in each packet at the sender.
-However, both of these solutions incur considerable \mbox{traffic overhead and don't support real-time failure recovery.}
+\textbf{Source routed multicast.} Source-routed multicast achieves good scalability for multicast without requiring storing multicast rules inside switches' SRAM.
+Elmo~\cite{Elmo} and Orca~\cite{orca} encode multicast trees as a set of multicast rules in each packet at the sender.
+Both incur considerable traffic overhead and do not support real-time failure recovery.
+IP multicast~\cite{ip-multicast-rfc} is often even slower, as its detection is reported to require up to 3 minutes to recover from a failure.

+\textbf{Routing.} Liu et al.~\cite{liu2013ensuring} propose to let user packets explore new routes, but this explore-with-detour increases the latency of user traffic.
+F10~\cite{liu2013f10} designs heuristics to recover from a network event, but their algorithm is specific to the ab-FatTree topology.
+Contra~\cite{hsu2020contra} proposes an asynchronous protocol to support different routing policies but is less efficient in maintaining low bandwidth consumption than \sysname.

-\textbf{Fault tolerant switch state applications} The recently introduce RedPlane~\cite{RedPlane} making running applications that rely on switch state robust to network failures.
+\textbf{Fault tolerant switch state applications.} The recently introduced RedPlane~\cite{RedPlane} makes running applications that rely on switch state robust to network failures.
 Their solution allows replicating switch state to other switches, thereby ensuring functionality in case of a failure.